-No 3 Licence Condition Legislative Reference Description Audit Priority4 Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating5 Compliance Rating 6 a metering installation must advise the network operator as soon as practicable.
-Therefore, this obligation has been rated as not applicable.
+No 3 Licence Condition Legislative Reference Description Audit Priority Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating 5 Compliance Rating 6 the network operator as soon as practicable.
 340 Condition 4.1.1 Clause 3.11A(1) A network operator must ensure that the meters on its network are systematically sampled and tested for accuracy in accordance with AS 1284.13.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 341 Condition 4.1.1 Clause 3.11A(2) Subject to clause 3.11A(3), if a "population" of meters is deemed to have failed under AS 1284.13, the network operator must ensure that all of the meters in that population are removed and replaced with new meters within 3 years of the testing of the population.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 342 Condition 4.1.1 Clause 3.12(1) A network operator must ensure that each metering installation complies with at least the prescribed design requirements.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 343 Condition 4.1.1 Clause 3.12(2) A network operator must ensure that instrument transformers in its metering installations comply with the relevant requirements of any applicable specifications or guidelines, including any transitional arrangements, specified by the National Measurement Institute under the National Measurement Act and any requirements specified in the applicable metrology procedure.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A
+4 The requirement for accuracy of meters is covered by the PPA.
+The standard requires unity and 0.5pf.
+Testing of meters is scheduled via the GPPL asset management system and typically carried out once every 24 months.
+Testing is carried out by qualified third parties, and test reports are provided to GPPL and in turn to the customer.
+Testing of meters is included in the PPA.
+NP 1 341 Condition 4.1.1 Clause 3.11A(2) Subject to clause 3.11A(3), if a "population" of meters is deemed to have failed under AS 1284.13, the network operator must ensure that all of the meters in that population are removed and replaced with new meters within 3 years of the testing of the population.
+4 No population of meters is deemed to have failed under AS 1284.13.
+The PPA stipulates that if any tests deem a meter to be inaccurate then that meter will be repaired or replaced.
+NP NR 342 Condition 4.1.1 Clause 3.12(1) A network operator must ensure that each metering installation complies with at least the prescribed design requirements.
+4 GPPL does not have revenue meters, check meters or separate wiring on VTs and has complied with all the prescribed design requirements NP 1 343 Condition 4.1.1 Clause 3.12(2) A network operator must ensure that instrument transformers in its metering installations comply with the relevant requirements of any applicable specifications or guidelines, including any transitional arrangements, specified by the National Measurement Institute under the National Measurement Act and 4 The obligation is not applicable to existing meters, due to the transitional provisions in the Electricity Industry (Metering) Code 2012, which provide exemptions for meters installed prior to the commencement of the Electricity Industry (Metering) Code 2005 from the majority of testing and accuracy requirements specified in Part 3 of the 2012 Metering Code.
+NP NR